wp-plugins/gab-captcha-2/readme.txt

 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.5 =
+* Fixed the appearance of message "Dupplicate comment detected" after retrying to post a comment with a valid solution.

 = 1.0.4 =
 * Use a class now